 - impracticality of obtaining consent;

-- risk mitigation plan that our data technicians have in place; and
+- risk mitigation plan that our data technicians have in place;

 - the public benefit of using the data for research.

-Personally identifying information about doctors or other clinicians associated with the patient medical records is also de-identified prior to its transmission to the Patron primary care data repository.
+Personally identifying information about doctors or other clinicians associated with the patient medical records are also de-identified prior to its transmission to the Patron primary care data repository.
 Such information can only be re-identified within the clinic where the data originated.
 There are ethical, legal and research related reasons why such clinic-based re-identification might occur.